How to watch Wimbledon 2026 | Order of play, winners & more info

 Wolsey’s cook is rumoured to have served wild strawberries and cream as a dessert, and since back then the King and Queen of the nation held all the power and thus a lot of popularity, the dessert gained popularity with the general public.

-In all honesty, we’re not quite sure how it then made its way to becoming popular during Wimbledon, but that’s just how we English folks role!
+In all honesty, we’re not quite sure how it then made its way to becoming popular during Wimbledon, but that’s just how we English folks roll!

 Original format & years played